open-metadata/OpenMetadataStandards/docs/data-assets/dashboards/report.md

 ## Use Cases

-- Catalog all scheduled reports across BI platforms
+- Catalog reports from BI and analytics platforms
-- Document report purpose, content, and delivery settings
+- Document report purpose, content, and metadata
-- Track report ownership and stakeholders
+- Track report ownership and governance
 - Discover reports by business domain or topic
-- Capture lineage from source tables to reports
-- Monitor report delivery success and failures
-- Apply governance tags to sensitive reports
+- Apply classification tags to reports
-- Track report recipients and access patterns
+- Track report usage and engagement
-- Document report scheduling and frequency
 - Enable discovery of existing reports to reduce duplication
+- Manage report lifecycle and status

 ---